 During the second semester, students will complete two semester long courses at KSL.
 The course will be undertaken by full time faculties and a number of visiting faculties and resource persons having national and international experiences and expertise on thematic areas of human rights and democratisation.

 KSL has identified a number of supervisors with an area of specialization pertaining to human rights and democratization.
-The list of supervisors and their research interest can be found.
-Students can contact the supervisors as per their research interest and the area of specialization.
-Students should submit the proposal for dissertation beforehand and Dissertation Coordinator will assist student to identify and locate supervisor based on their research interest.
+The list of supervisors and their research interests can be found.
+Students can contact the supervisors as per their research interests and the area of specialization.
+Students should write on the topic approved by FGS following all the necessary guidelines.

-Human Rights and Democratisation Internship (HPRD 698 Thesis Dissertation or Applied Research Dissertation)) will give selected students an opportunity to immediately put into practice the knowledge acquired throughout the academic year with an aim to acquiring and improving practical work experience, establishing a dialogue between the students and the host organisation, and fostering access to the job market.
-Students should undergo total eight weeks internship placement in an inter-governmental, governmental or non-governmental organizations working in the area of human rights and democratization in Nepal.
+Internships are placed at various non-governmental organizations as per student's research interest, and this provides an opportunity to immediately put into practice the knowledge acquired throughout the academic year with an aim to acquiring and improving practical work experience, establishing a dialogue between the students and the host organization, and fostering access to the job market.
+Students should undergo hrs internship placement in the inter-governmental, governmental or non-governmental organization working on human rights issues in Nepal.

 a) Center for Legal Research & Resource Development (www.celrrd.org)